Vintage Barbie Dolls Are Extravagant And Beautiful

 Vintage Barbie is a highly desirable collectible doll

 Barbie Vintage dolls have been a favorite of collectors and children for decades.
-Collecting vintage Barbie dolls is an engaging hobby, and these icons from the 1950s and 1960s are valued by many collectors.
-In fact, some vintage Barbie dolls are worth thousands of dollars today.
+Collecting vintage Barbie dolls is an engaging hobby, and many collectors value these icons from the 1950s and 1960s.
+Some vintage Barbie dolls are worth thousands of dollars today.

 Vintage Barbie dolls are the original Barbie dolls

 Vintage Barbie is the original Barbie doll.
 Vintage Barbies were first sold in 1959, introducing the world to this iconic toy and her friends Ken, Midge, Skipper, and Francie.

 Vintage Barbies are collectible dolls collectors want because of their timeless look and feel.
 These dolls have bendable legs and arms and a trademark date on the waist area of their backside.
 You may also find that your vintage doll has a paper tag attached to her ankle or neckline if it was made after 1963 (the year Mattel introduced this feature).

 Barbie Vintage dolls were first sold in 1959

 Barbie was first sold in 1959 and quickly became a cultural icon.
 The doll was created by Ruth Handler, who wanted to make a doll that girls could play with for hours on end.
 She named the doll after her daughter Barbara (Barbie).
 Barbie was the first fashion doll and also the first fashion model.
 She had many careers over the years, such as dentist, vet assistant, and even president of an airline company!

 Boys have always surrounded Barbie; Ken is one of her most famous boyfriends (although he’s never found his way into my heart!).
 But when it comes down to it she had more than twenty men fall head over heels for her at some point!

 All of these items are for adult collectors, not for play.